 |9 years and older||$175|

-Adopters are eligible for refunds for completing training courses with their new dog:
+Adopters are eligible for refunds for training courses completed with their new RAGOM dog:

 - Complete 1 training course: $25 refund

 - Complete an advanced training course: $25 refund